jemmy512/book-notes/Linux/LinuxKernel.md

   raw_spin_lock_irq(&base->lock);

-  /*
-   * timer_base::must_forward_clk must be cleared before running
-   * timers so that any timer functions that call mod_timer() will
-   * not try to forward the base.
-Idle tracking / clock forwarding
-   * logic is only used with BASE_STD timers.
-   *
-   * The must_forward_clk flag is cleared unconditionally also for
-   * the deferrable base.
-The deferrable base is not affected by idle
-   * tracking and never forwarded, so clearing the flag is a NOOP.
-   *
-   * The fact that the deferrable base is never forwarded can cause
-   * large variations in granularity for deferrable timers, but they
-   * can be deferred for long periods due to idle anyway.
-   */
   base->must_forward_clk = false;

   while (time_after_eq(jiffies, base->clk)) {
     levels = collect_expired_timers(base, heads);
     base->clk++;
     while (levels--)
       expire_timers(base, heads + levels);
   }